 What is the Pelvic Floor?

-The pelvic floor is a group of muscles, ligaments, and nerves that provide stability, support, and protection of the pelvis, bowl, bladder, and reproductive organs.
+The pelvic floor is a group of muscles, ligaments, and nerves that provide stability, support, and protection of the pelvis, bowel, bladder, and reproductive organs.
 The pelvic floor plays an integral role in proper bowel, bladder, and sexual function.
 Like any other muscle in the body, the pelvic floor muscles can become dysfunctional, and when this happens, one or more of the following symptoms may arise.

 - Leakage of urine, feces, or gas when coughing, sneezing, laughing, or exercising